fastify/fastify/docs/Plugins-Guide.md

 fastify.decorate('util', (a, b) => a + b)
 ```
 Now you can access your utility just by doing `fastify.util` whenever you need it, even inside your test.<br>
 And here's starts the magic; do you remember that few lines above we talked about encapsulation?
-Well, use `register` and `decorate` in conjunction enable exactly that, let me show you an example to clarify this:
+Well, using `register` and `decorate` in conjunction enable exactly that, let me show you an example to clarify this:
 ```js
 fastify.register((instance, opts, next) => {
   instance.decorate('util', (a, b) => a + b)